 DevOps configuration management tools

-As such, although automation, active monitoring, and a collaborative culture are similarities between DevOps vs DevSecOps, there are also significant distinctions.
-DevSecOps teams are concerned with application security across the product life cycle, while DevOps teams are more focused with application deployment frequency and performance.
-Businesses that are aware of DevOps and DevSecOps difference can alter their procedures in the best possible ways to maximize speed, agility, and security while also raising the overall effectiveness of the distribution pipeline.
+As such, although automation, active monitoring, and a collaborative culture are similarities between DevOps and DevSecOps, the DevOps and DevSecOps difference lies in their areas of focus.
+DevSecOps teams prioritize application security across the product life cycle, while DevOps teams prioritize application deployment frequency and performance.
+By understanding the DevOps and DevSecOps difference, businesses can alter their procedures in the best possible ways to maximize speed, agility, and security, while also improving the overall effectiveness of the distribution pipeline.